 Proxy servers are used for both legal and illegal purposes.
 Legitimate purposes include facilitating security, providing administrative control or providing caching services.
 Illegitimate purposes include monitoring traffic to undermine user privacy.
 An advantage of a proxy server is that its cache can serve all users.
 If one or more internet sites are frequently requested, these are likely to be in the proxy's cache, which improves user response time.
 A proxy can also log its interactions, which can be helpful for troubleshooting.

-If you're asked this question, know that the interviewer has had some firsthand experience.
-When you give your response, it's OK to explain what you would have done to avoid the loss in the first place -- as long as you don't sound condescending.
+If asked this question, know that the interviewer has had some firsthand experience.
+The interviewee can explain what they would have done to avoid the loss in the first place -- as long as they don't sound condescending.

 Explain that the data recovery would depend on a number of circumstances, including which virus was the culprit.
 The recovery would also be limited by the data recovery software used to create the backup and the backup target media.

-Communicate that you would need to determine whether the actual files were corrupt or just the reference files, such as the file allocation table that Windows uses, to track which files are on the hard drive and where they are stored.
+Communicate that it would need to be determined whether the actual files were corrupt or just the reference files -- such as the file allocation table that Windows uses -- to track which files are on the hard drive and where they are stored.

-Also, note what you would do to retrieve files that were not backed up and accidentally deleted from a computer's file system -- knowing that they likely still remain on the hard disk in fragments.
+Also, note what would be done to retrieve files that were not backed up and accidentally deleted from a computer's file system -- knowing that they likely still remain on the hard disk in fragments.

-4. What's the Difference Between a Firewall and an Antivirus?
+4. What's the difference between a firewall and antivirus software?

 Firewalls and antivirus software are typically used in tandem to protect data and access to the servers in which they reside.